dhuovinen/dhuovinen/README.md

 ## Hi there 👋

+I'm always learning.
+Expanding my the breadth of my knowledge creates more ideas (combinatorics), effectively applying insight from different domains in a manner than may not be obvious, e.g. What does James Baldwin have to do with organizational behavior?
+What does Archimedes tell me about philanthropy?
+What does Metcalfe tell me about learning?
+What does network architecture tell me about human communities?

+Everything I do must be grounded in core principles...many of which are clearly reflected in the Gettysburg address.
+I also aspire.
+I aspire to operate at a level of self-actualization.
+This sounds very philosophical but it is not.
+It is basic, just like me.

+My operating model is based on a strong pragmatic foundation.
+This foundation allows to to build gradually, layer upon layer.
+It is layering and connections which give me ideas and a perspective to create things which may appear unique or innovative but they are more likely extrapolation and chaos.

+Remember - “Any sufficiently advanced technology is indistinguishable from magic.”
+— Arthur C. Clarke

 <!--
 **dhuovinen/dhuovinen** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.